How to Detect Moisture Inside Air Ducts (Step-by-Step for Homeowners)

 How to Check Visible Duct Sections for Moisture

-Once you have identified areas where ductwork is accessible, the next step is to perform a careful visual and physical check.
-Visible duct sections often provide the most reliable early confirmation of moisture conditions because they allow you to observe both the duct surface and surrounding insulation.
+Once you have identified accessible ductwork, perform a careful visual and physical check.
+Visible duct sections often provide the most reliable early clues because you can inspect both the metal surface and the surrounding insulation.

 Focus on areas where temperature differences are most likely to occur, such as attics, basements, and crawl spaces.
 These environments increase the chances of condensation and moisture buildup.